-In a market economy, most of the urban land can be freely sold or purchased.
-Thus, land economics is concerned about how the price of urban land is established and how this price will influence the nature, pattern, and distribution of land uses.
+In a market economy, most urban land can be freely sold or purchased.
+Thus, land economics is concerned with how the price of urban land is established and how this price will influence the nature, pattern, and distribution of land uses.
 The above figure provides some basic relationships between the quantity of land and its price and assumes that there is a free land market.
 This market mechanism follows the standard relationship between supply and demand where an equilibrium price is reached; a quantity of land Q1 would be available at a price of P1.
 However, what is particular to cities is that the supply of land at any given location is fixed:

 - The central area of a city (central business district) is assumed by the location of the highest land price, but the lowest land availability.

 - Land available in a quantity Q1 will be priced at P1.